raoul2000/yii2-workflow/guide/about-workflows.md

 The first version of the Post worfklow was very simple, and as each status could reach any other status, there was no need for the developper to make any tests when a Post changed status.
 With this last version above, that's another story !
-Some logic must be implemented in order to prevent *Archived* post to become *Draft*, or *Published* posts to be sent to *Correction*.
+Some logic must be implemented in order to prevent *Archived* post to become *Draft*, or *Published* posts to be sent to *Correction* by a redactor.

-That is when the *SimpleWorkflow*  behavior is useful!
+That is when *SimpleWorkflow* is useful!

 ### Workflow Definition

-So we have a nice workflow, let's see how the *SimpleWorkflowBehavior* can help in managing our Post models life-cycle inside this workflow.
+So we have a nice workflow, let's see how the *SimpleWorkflow* can help in managing our Post models life-cycle inside this workflow.
 First we must create a definition for our workflow.

 A Workflow can be defined as a PHP class that contains the method `getDefinition()`.
-This method returns as PHP array which is the workflow definition.
+This method returns the workflof definition as
+PHP array.

 The class is named **PostWorkflow** which is by convention the name of a workflow associated with the *Post* model.
 It is located in
 `@app/models`, the default location where workflow definitions are stored.
 Note that these conventions and default settings